JAORMX/deet.blog/content/posts/doggy-life.md

 ![](/images/20200815_142450.jpg)

-But at the same time she has began
+But at the same time she has began to be a city dog